Free tool repair / service request form

 Get the free template

-Enter your email above to download the tool repair / service request form.
+Enter your email above to download the full tool repair / service request form as a PDF.

 Raise a tool repair request whenever a tool is found to be faulty, damaged, malfunctioning or not performing to standard.
 This includes faults found during pre-start inspections, during use, or during audits.
 Do not continue using a tool that poses a safety risk - tag it out immediately and raise a repair request.
 For scheduled maintenance or servicing, raise a request in advance so parts and labour can be planned.